Perryville, Missouri: Churches

 Perryville is home to a number of churches, of which three of the largest churches are St. Vincent de Paul Roman Catholic Church, St. Mary's of the Barrens Roman Catholic Church, Immanuel Lutheran Church, the First Presbyterian Church, First Baptist Church, Calvary Baptist Church, United Methodist Church, Agape Christian Assembly of God Church, First Assembly of God Church, Christ of Christ.

 Parks and recreation

 The Perry Park Center, located in the city park, features an aquatics center, gymnasium, performing arts center, movie theatre, library, and sports facilities.

 Government

 Perryville has a mayor/city council form of government.
 The mayor is Larry Riney.
 The city council consists of six aldermen, two from each of three wards.
 Each is elected for two-year terms.

 Education

 Perryville is served by Perry County School District No. 32 (PK-12) as well as two private parochial school systems: St. Vincent dePaul Catholic School (including St. Vincent High School) and Immanuel Lutheran School (PK-8).

 Perryville has a public library, a branch of the Riverside Regional Library.

 Infrastructure

 The 880th Engineer Team (HAUL) of the Missouri Army National Guard is based in Perryville.

-Perry County Memorial Hospital is the health provider for the city and county.
+Mercy Perry Hospital is the health provider for the city and county.